2023 Study of the U.S. Institutes for Young Women Leaders

-The Public Affairs Section of the U.S. Embassy in Amman is pleased to announce the 2022 Study of the U.S. Institute for Student Leaders on Women’s Leadership.
+The Public Affairs Section of the U.S. Embassy in Amman is pleased to announce the 2023 Study of the U.S. Institutes for Young Women Leaders

 The Study of the U.S. Branch has sponsored Student Leader Institutes since 2003.
 The Study of the U.S. Institutes (SUSIs) for Young Women Leaders began as the Study of the U.S. Institutes for Student Leaders on Women’s Leadership in 2010 and were rebranded this year.
 SUSIs for Student Leaders are intensive short-term academic programs whose purpose is to provide groups of undergraduate student leaders with a deeper understanding of the United States while simultaneously enhancing their leadership skills.
 Each Institute hosts 20 participants.
 The Institutes consist of a four-week academic residency with a balanced series of seminar discussions, readings, group presentations, and lectures.
 Site visits, leadership development, cultural activities, and community service complement the coursework and academic sessions.
 If conditions allow, the Institutes will include a one-week integrated study tour in the United States.
 Note that if the program must take place virtually, participants will engage in similar activities but online from their home countries.